dogokit/dogokit-akita/README.md

 - Default frontend web with React and Tailwind CSS.
 - Optional full-stack web with Next.js or Remix (React Router).
-- Optional backend API with REST API or GraphQL.
+- Optional backend API with GraphQL or REST API.
-- Interchangeable ORM with Prisma or Drizzle.
+- Optional ORM with Drizzle or Prisma with ZenStack.
 - Bring your own thing from non-JS ecosystem.

 ## Benefits